zyedidia/micro/runtime/help/options.md

     default value: `0`

-* `colorscheme`: loads the colorscheme stored in
-   $(configDir)/colorschemes/`option`.micro, This setting is `global only`.
+* `colorscheme`: use the given colorscheme.
+This setting is `global only`.
+   The colorscheme can be either one of the colorschemes that micro comes with by default (such as `default`, `solarized` or `solarized-tc`) which are embedded in the micro binary, or a custom colorscheme stored in `~/.config/micro/colorschemes/$(option).micro` where `$(option)` is the option value.
+You can read more about micro's colorschemes and see the list of default colorschemes in `> help colors`.

     default value: `default`

-   Note that the default colorschemes (default, solarized, and solarized-tc) are not located in configDir, because they are embedded in the micro binary.

-   The colorscheme can be selected from all the files in the `~/.config/micro/colorschemes/` directory.
-Micro comes by default with three colorschemes:

-   You can read more about micro's colorschemes in the `colors` help topic (`help colors`).

 * `cursorline`: highlight the line that the cursor is on in a different color (the color is defined by the colorscheme you are using).